trigaten/Learn_Prompting/docs/intermediate/whats_in_a_prompt.md

 ## "Ground Truth Matters Little"

 Surprisingly, when providing few shot %%exemplars|exemplars%% in prompts, the actual answers (%%gold|gold_labels%%) in the exemplars are not important.
 As shown in the figure below, providing random labels in the exemplars barely hurts performance(@min2022rethinking).
-"Demo" is synonymous with exemplar in this image. %%gold|gold_labels%%
+"Demo" is synonymous with exemplar in this image.

 import GoldUn from '../assets/gold_unimportant.png';